nestdotland/eggs-ci/.github/README.md

 - **Ship** - publish your module to nest.land whenever you create a release or push a tag to your GitHub repository

-> **NOTE:** You need to set your nest.land api key as a secret for the "Ship" workflow to run.
+> **NOTE:** You need to set your nest.land api key as a secret named `NESTAPIKEY` for the "Ship" workflow to run.
 See [GitHub Secrets docs](https://docs.github.com/actions/reference/encrypted-secrets) for more details.